DevTable/gantryd/README.md

 ### Setting up

 All settings for gantryd are defined in a JSON format.
-A project's configuration is usually stored in etcd (see `setconfig` below), but can also be stored in a local file.
+A project's configuration is stored in etcd but is set initially from a local file (see `setconfig` below).

 The configuration defines the various components of the project you want to manage:
 ```json